Vaccine has an open access companion journal Vaccine: X.

 Suggestions for potential reviewers

-Authors are invited to provide the names, and e-mail addresses of up to five potential reviewers.
-It would not be appropriate to nominate individuals that have had any input into the manuscripts submitted or any recent collaboration with the authors.
+Authors are invited to provide the names and instutional e-mail addresses of six potential reviewers.
+It would not be appropriate to nominate individuals that have had any input into the manuscripts submitted or any recent collaboration with the authors or from th esame department or institute.
 The Editors may or may not take these suggestions into account during the reviewing process.

 Use of wordprocessing software